Macintosh & Linux Compatibility

-EES has been developed to over with 32-bit Windows operating systems.
-It will operate perfectly with current 64-bit Windows operating systems.
-F-Chart Software does not officially support the use of EES on Macintosh computers or Linux.
-However, EES has been successfully installed on new Macs with the Intel chip that runs operating system 10.4.10 or newer.
+EES has been successfully installed on Macs that have the Intel chip that runs operating system 10.4.10 or newer.
 Also, EES can operate under Linux using Wine, an Open Source implementation of the Windows API.
 Instructions are provided below for both situations.

 Running EES on the Macintosh